is-buiquocdoanh/is-buiquocdoanh/README.md

 ## Robotics Engineer | ROS 2 | Autonomous Systems

-My name is Doanh, I'm from Vietnam, I graduated from Hanoi University of Technology, and I'm currently an engineer.
-Robotics Engineer focusing on the development of **autonomous and intelligent robots** based on **ROS 2, computer vision, and embedded systems**.
+My name is Doanh, I'm from Vietnam, I graduated from Hanoi University of Technology, and I'm currently an Robotics Engineer focusing on the development of **autonomous and intelligent robots** based on **ROS 2, computer vision, and embedded systems**.
 My interests include **SLAM, Navigation, Perception**, and end-to-end integration of hardware and software for real-world robotic applications.
 I am highly motivated to contribute to practical robotic products, especially **Make in Vietnam** robotics solutions.